swiftly-solution/documentation/src/docs/scripting/events/gameevents/onggkilledenemy.md

 ---

 # OnGgKilledEnemy
-This event is triggered when gg_killed_enemy is triggered
+This event is triggered when gg_killed_enemy is triggered.
 ::: tabs
 @tab Lua
 ```lua